-Any terminology used in this Code, which is defined by the GDPR (e.g. personal data, controller, processor, data subject, etc.) shall have the meaning and interpretation as defined in accordance with that regulation.
+Any terminology used in this Code, which is defined by the GDPR (e.g. personal data, controller, processor, data subject, etc.) shall have the meaning and interpretation as defined in accordance with that regulation, if not explicitly stated otherwise.

-Furthermore, the following defined terms2 are used in the Code:
+Furthermore, the following defined termsare used in the Code:

-- Cloud Computing: paradigm for enabling network access to a scalable and elastic pool of shareable physical or virtual resources with self-service provisioning and administration ondemand. - 'Cloud Service Provider' or 'CSP': party which processes personal data in its capacity as a Processor3
+- Cloud Computing: paradigm for enabling network access to a scalable and elastic pool of shareable physical or virtual resources with self-service provisioning and administration ondemand provided by a CSP. - 'Cloud Service Provider' or 'CSP': party which processes personal data in its capacity as a Processor. - 'Customer': party which is in a business relationship with a CSP for the purpose of using Cloud Services. - 'Cloud Services Agreement': the full (set of) written agreements between the CSP and the Customer, which includes their contractual obligations, including with respect to a legally binding data processing agreement.
+The Cloud Services Agreement may take the form of general terms and conditions, including those published online and/or incorporated by reference into other contractual documents that apply to all Customers of the CSP's services.

-- 'Customer': party which is in a business relationship with a CSP for the purpose of using Cloud Services. - 'Cloud Services Agreement': the full (set of) written agreements between the CSP and the Customer, which includes their contractual obligations, including with respect to a legally binding data processing agreement.
-The Cloud Services Agreement may take the form of general terms and conditions, including those published online and/or incorporated by reference into other contractual documents that apply to all Customers of the CSP's services. - 'Cloud Services': one or more capabilities offered via Cloud Computing invoked using a defined interface. - 'Monitoring Body': means the accredited monitoring body, as provided in Article 41 GDPR, appointed by the Steering Board. - 'Compliance Mark': the declaration of compliance attributed to a declaration of adherence in accordance with Section 7.6. - 'Customer Personal Data': any personal data in relation to data subjects that the Customer entrusts to the CSP as part of the provision of the Cloud Services. - Customer Portal: any web-accessible restricted area, where Customer may access further documents, settings and configuration, further information, dedicated information and communication channels regarding the Cloud Service concerned; e.g. via plain text, links, downloads, dashboards. - 'Party': natural person or legal entity, whether or not incorporated, or a group of either. - 'Instructions': documented instructions provided by the Customer to the CSP in relation to the processing of Customer Personal Data as a part of the Cloud Services.
-Instructions can either be integrated into the Cloud Service Agreement or may be conveyed through standardised interactive interfaces or dashboards made available by the CSP to the Customer, in which the Customer can express its instructions, provided that the latter offers appropriate and auditable documentation.
+- 'Cloud Services': one or more capabilities offered via Cloud Computing invoked using a defined interface, including but not limited to laaS, SaaS, PaaS. - 'Monitoring Body': means the accredited monitoring body, as provided in Article 41 GDPR, appointed by the Steering Board. - 'Compliance Mark': the declaration of compliance attributed to a declaration of adherence in accordance with Section 7.6. - 'Customer Personal Data': any personal data in relation to data subjects that the Customer entrusts to the CSP as part of the provision of the Cloud Services. - 'Customer Portal': any web-accessible restricted area, where Customer may access further documents, settings and configuration, further information, dedicated information and communication channels regarding the Cloud Service concerned; e.g. via plain text, links, downloads, dashboards. - 'Party': natural person or legal entity, whether or not incorporated, or a group of either. - 'Instructions': documented instructions provided by the Customer to the CSP in relation to the processing of Customer Personal Data as a part of the Cloud Services.
+Instructions can e.g. be integrated into the Cloud Service Agreement or may be conveyed through standardised interactive interfaces or dashboards made available by the CSP to the Customer, in which the Customer can express its instructions, provided that the latter offers appropriate and auditable documentation. - 'laaS': Infrastructure as a Service - 'PaaS': Platform as a Service - 'SaaS': Software as a Service